 Ananya Panday On Shah Rukh Khan's Son Aryan: I Hope He Becomes An Actor One Day!

-Ananya Panday has known Shah Rukh Khan's children Suhana and Aryan since her childhood.
+Ananya Panday has known Shah Rukh Khan's children Suhana Khan and Aryan Khan since her childhood.
 The star kids are often seen hanging out together and share the same social circle.
-While Ananya made her debut in Bollywood with 'Student Of The Year 2' this year, Suhana recently broke the internet with her acting debut in a short film.
-Meanwhile, rumours about Aryan's Bollywood debut continues to hit the internet.
+While Ananya made her debut in Bollywood with 'Student of the Year 2' this year, Suhana recently broke the internet with her acting debut in a short film.
+Meanwhile, rumours about Aryan's Bollywood debut continue to hit the internet.

 Amidst all this, Ananya recently spoke about her buddies Aryan and Suhana in a recent media interaction.
 Here's what she had to say.